allenmqcymp/Haskell-Maze/README.md

 # Motivation

-This is the first assignment for ANU's 2017 Introduction to Programming course in Haskell.
+This is a simple maze game I created to learn about functional programming.
+After completing this project, I learned how to represent state-fulness in a functional paradigm, as well as about types, functional purity, closures, and higher-order recursion.

 # Code